mikehdt/SMS-Demo/README.md

 -   [x] Animate the sprites
 -   [x] Add a second example file
 -   [x] Animate the palette in from black
+-   [ ] Improve the build pipeline
--   [ ] Have a code/asset as-cross-platform-as-possible build pipeline (on-going)
+-   [ ] Investigate making the build pipeline cross-platform (as much as is possible)
 -   [ ] Animate palettes between each other (not just from black)
 -   [ ] Have a scene manager to swap between effects
--   [ ] Put each scene in its own bank, to learn about bank switching
+-   [ ] Have more than one bank, to learn about bank switching
+-   [ ] Add music?

 ## Dependencies